SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/SnapToObject/README.md

 #Snap To Object Sample

-This sample demonstrate how to enable or disable snap to object.
-The snap to object provides visual cues to assist with aligning and spacing diagram elements. snapping has SnapAngle, SnapDistance and Contsraints properties.
+This sample demonstrates how to enable or disable the snap to object.
+The snap to object provides visual cues to assist with aligning and spacing the diagram elements.
+Snapping has SnapAngle, SnapDistance, and Contsraints properties.

 Demo link: